Nuclass/Nuclass/README.md

 To overcome the lack of a high-quality, unified, large-scale annotated training dataset, we construct a marker-guided dataset from Xenium spatial transcriptomics assays, providing single-cell-resolution annotations for over two million cells across eight organs and sixteen classes.

-Evaluated on four fully held-out cohorts, NuClass achieves up to **96%** F1 for its best-performing cell class, outperforming strong baselines.
+Evaluated on three fully held-out cohorts, NuClass achieves up to **96%** F1 for its best-performing cell class, outperforming strong baselines.
 Our results demonstrate that multi-scale, uncertainty-aware fusion can bridge the gap between slide-level pathological foundation vision models and reliable, cell-level phenotype.

 ## 1. Installation